Heather Corcoran is a designer and a writer. She makes books, posters, and maps. Many of her personal essays involve looking closely at a place.

 First Deployment is a visual essay about San Diego in 1972.

-Notes for an essay about living in Chicago describes a friendship inside of a design studio.
+Notes for an essay about living in Chicago describes a friendship formed inside of a design studio.

 San Diego 1972 translates the visual essay First Deployment onto a single surface.